michaelhawkins/madmass/README.md

 ![Algorithmica](http://algorithmica.it/images/rounded-logo.png)

-Madmass is maintained and funded by [Algorithmica, srl](http://algorithmica.it)
+Madmass is maintained and funded by [Algorithmica Srl](http://algorithmica.it)

 The names and logos for Algorithmica are trademarks of Algorithmica Srl.